 - 4K gaming requires a high-end graphics card.
 If you're not using an Nvidia SLI or AMD Crossfire multi-graphics card setup, you’ll want at least a GTX 1070 Ti or RX Vega 64 for games at medium settings or an RTX-series card or Radeon VII for high or greater settings.
 Visit our Graphics Card Buying Guide for help.

 - G-Sync or FreeSync?
-A monitor’s G-Sync feature will only work with PCs using an Nvidia graphics card.
-FreeSync will only run with PCs carrying an AMD card.
-Only FreeSync monitors work over HDMI (for more, see our DisplayPort vs. HDMI analysis), but we've seen negligible differences in mainstream gaming capabilities for fighting screen tearing between the two.
+A monitor’s G-Sync feature will only work with PCs using an Nvidia graphics card, and FreeSync will only run with PCs carrying an AMD card.
+You can technically run G-Sync on a monitor that's only FreeSync-certified, but performance may vary.
+We've seen negligible differences in mainstream gaming capabilities for fighting screen tearing between the two.
 Our Nvidia G-Sync vs. AMD FreeSync article offers an in-depth performance comparison.

 - 4K and HDR go hand-in-hand.
 4K displays often support HDR content for extra bright and colorful images.
-But for Adaptive-Sync optimized for HDR media, you'll want a G-Sync Ultimate or FreeSync Premium Pro (formerly FreeSync 2 HDR) display.
+But for Adaptive-Sync optimized for HDR media, you'll want a G-Sync Ultimate or FreeSync Premium Pro (formerly FreeSync 2 HDR) monitor.
 For a noticeable upgrade from an SDR monitor, opt for at least 600 nits brightness.
-You can learn more in our article on HDR's meaning and our buying guiding for picking the best HDR monitor.
+You can learn more from our glossary page on HDR and our buying guide for picking the best HDR monitor.

-You don’t often see the word budget associated with a 4K monitor, but the Asus TUF Gaming VG289Q isn’t just affordable, it’s a great gaming monitor too.
-Despite being just $330 as of writing, the display offers a great amount of performance, making it a fantastic value for gamers looking to get to 4K without breaking the bank.
-We've even seen 4K monitors at the $400 mark offer lesser gaming performance.
+You don’t often see the word budget associated with a 4K monitor, but the Asus TUF Gaming VG289Q isn’t just affordable; it’s a great gaming monitor too.
+Despite being available for $349 as of writing, it offers a tremendous amount of performance, making it a fantastic value for gamers looking to get to 4K without breaking the bank.
+We've even seen 4K monitors priced at $400 offer lesser gaming performance.

 There was no ghosting when we gamed on the VG289Q, and overdrive successfully helped eliminate motion blur.
 SDR titles looked extra colorful, but there was hardly any improvement when moving over to HDR games.